The Global Leadership FYE Living Learning Community

 About the Freshman Inquiry Professor

-Christopher Carey, (PhD, The Arizona State University, 2008; JD, Southern Illinois University, 1995), is a former Deputy District Attorney and currently an Associate Professor in Portland State University’s Interdisciplinary Program - University Studies.
+Christopher Carey, (PhD, The Arizona State University, 2008; JD, Southern Illinois University, 1995), is a former Deputy District Attorney and currently an Associate Professor in Portland State University’s School of Community Health and Interdisciplinary Program - University Studies.
 He is a graduate of Arizona State University's Hugh Downs School of Human Communication where his focus was intercultural, organizational, and health communication.
 He has studied at the International Court of Justice in the Netherlands and his expertise extends to the application of international law with an emphasis on working with organizations and businesses to improve collaboration in intercultural settings.
 He has worked with several groups within the field of human rights to develop strategic plans and collaboration strategies.

 He served as the Executive Director of a US based 501c (3) international human rights organization that addressed human trafficking, safe migration, and gender-based violence through culturally grounded, rights-based solutions.
 During his tenure as executive director he helped open offices in Kathmandu, Nepal, Kolkata, India, Dhaka, Bangladesh, and Mexico City, Mexico and received over one million dollars in external funding.
-He has recently been identified as an expert in human trafficking and intercultural communication by the California Judicial System and the Mexican Senate where he testified as an expert witness on human trafficking and organizational related issues.
+He has been identified as an expert in human trafficking and intercultural communication by the California Judicial System and the Mexican Senate where he testified as an expert witness on human trafficking and organizational related issues.
 His pedagogical interests center on civic engagement and the scholarship of teaching and learning.